cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Users:Username:AdditionalAllowedCharacters:** Allows any of the specified characters in addition to the letters or digit characters permitted by the `AllowAnyLetter` and `AllowAnyDigit` settings.
 This setting is ignored when `AllowAnyCharacter` is set to `true`, which is the default behavior.
 The default settings specifies a handful of special characters commonly found in usernames: "-._' ".
 - **Cofoundry:Users:Username:MinLength:** The minimum length of a username.
 Defaults to 1.
 Must be between 1 and 150 characters.
 - **Cofoundry:Users:Username:MaxLength:** The maximum length of a username.
 Defaults to 150 characters and must be between 1 and 150 characters.
+- **Cofoundry:Users:Username:UseAsDisplayName:** If `true` then the normalized username is automatically copied to the display name field whenever it is updated.
+The display name field will no longer be able to be updated independently, but this is useful if your usernames are display-friendly and you don't want them to have to fill out a separate field.